Samir Farid

 He also was the Head of The Cairo International Film Festival 2014.

-Curriculum vitae
+Biography

 Samir Farid was born in Cairo, Egypt in 1943.
 He graduated in 1965 from the High Institute of Dramatic Arts, department of Criticism, Academy of Arts.
 His graduation thesis was entitled "The Meaning of Silence in Waiting for Godot by Samuel Beckett".
 He also worked as the film Critic of Al-Gomhoreya daily in Cairo since 1965.
 Since 1967, he has been invited to more than 200 film festivals and seminars in Africa, Asia, USA and Europe.